klen/graphite-beacon/README.md

       // Level one of [critical, warning, normal]
       // Operator one of [>, <, >=, <=, ==, !=]
-      // Value (absolute value: 3000000 or short form like 3MB/12minute) "rules": [ "critical: < 200MB", "warning: < 300MB" ]
+      // Value (absolute value: 3000000 or short form like 3MB/12minute)
+      // Multiple conditions can be separated by AND or OR conditions "rules": [ "critical: < 200MB", "warning: < 300MB" ]
     }
   ]